at Williams College

 “[E]conomic knowledge advances when striking real-world events and issues pose puzzles we have to try to understand and resolve.
 The most important decisions a scholar makes are what problems to work on.
 Choosing them just by looking for gaps in the literature is often not very productive and it worst divorces the literature itself from problems that provide more important and productive lines of inquiry.
 The best economists have taken their subjects from the world around them.” — James Tobin

 “Can Non-Interest Rate Policies Stabilize Housing Markets?”
-(With Ilhyock Shim) NBER Working Paper #19723 (also available as BIS working paper #433).
+(With Ilhyock Shim).
+This is the July 2015 version of NBER Working Paper #19723, which is also available as BIS working paper #433.

 Non-Interest Rate Policies.
 Here is a link to the file of non-interest rate policies used in the Kuttner-Shim paper, “Can Non-Interest Rate Policies Stabilize Housing Markets.”